grafana/grafana/docs/sources/datasources/elasticsearch.md

 ### Query variable

 The Elasticsearch data source supports two types of queries you can use in the _Query_ field of _Query_ variables.
 The query is written using a custom JSON string.
-The field should be mapped as a [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html#keyword) in the elasticsearch index mapping.
-If it is a [multi-field](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html) with both a `text` and `keyword` type, use `"field":"fieldname.keyword"`(sometimes`fieldname.raw`) to specify the keyword field in your query.
+The field should be mapped as a [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html#keyword) in the Elasticsearch index mapping.
+If it is [multi-field](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html) with both a `text` and `keyword` type, then use `"field":"fieldname.keyword"`(sometimes`fieldname.raw`) to specify the keyword field in your query.

 | Query                                                                | Description                                                                                                                                                           |
 | -------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |